 The Canadian Rockies are lousy with glacial lakes, but this is one of my favorites.
 The Valley of the Ten Peaks provides a backdrop like no other.
 The iconic view of Moraine from the rockslide that dams the lake is an easy walk from the parking lot, or you can rent a canoe and meander down the length of the lake.

 You can stop on the Parkway to visit the Glacier Skywalk, a glass-floored walkway cantilevered along the edge of the Sunwapta Valley.
 As you sweep your gaze from the top of a mountain to the valley floor 918 feet directly beneath you, do your best not to think of cracks.

 The Icefields Parkway, Alberta

 Banff and Jasper are the two most popular destinations for visitors to the Rockies.
 They are connected by a 140-mile highway that offers unobstructed mountain views on both sides.
 Driving the Parkway might be the most sublime experience you can have in a car with your pants on.

 The Rockies are beautiful and the Canadian Rockies are even more beautiful.
-We took a group of friends to celebrate our 10th year in business as BGB Painting, LLC.
+We took a group of friends to celebrate our 10th year in business as BGB Painting.
 We stayed in Banff and hiked many of the mountains around that area.
 Highly recommended!